skellis46/slipbox/improvisation and the threshold of the self.md

 - The above is just beautiful -- and head spinning.
 There are only perceptions appearing in consciousness.
 That is all.
 Have as a separate note called [[all perceptions appear within consciousness]]

-## the role of training / biases

-- movement as a bias.
-That we in dance are training this bias (indeed this is what training can be thought to be).
-See also [[everything is becoming otherwise]]. also on this point see Spira below: [[#^b57941]]

-> Although this sounds complicated, we are all intimately familiar with the role of precision weighting in perception.
-Increasing the estimated precision of sensory signals is nothing other than ‘paying attention’.
-When you pay attention to something – for example, really trying to see whether a gorilla is out there in the distance – your brain is increasing the precision weighting on the corresponding sensory signals, which is equivalent to increasing their estimated reliability, or turning up their ‘gain’.
-Thinking about attention this way can explain why sometimes we don’t see things, even if they are in plain view, and even if we are looking right at them. [@seth-2021-being]

-> If we think that we know something objective about ourselves or the world, then whatever that something is that we think we know, will condition our subsequent enquiry into the nature of experience.[@spira-2008-transparency] ^b57941

-This is essential also in relation to training biases

-- From Hetty in November 2024: what is the role of movement? (this is a key question re [[Seth and Tsakiris - Being a Beast Machine]] and the 'bias' of movement for dancers )

-## the principles

-- Taoism: wu wei -- Alan Watts "not forcing" ([Alan Watts - The Principle Of Not Forcing"](https://www.youtube.com/watch?v=ZzaUGhhnlQ8).
-17 July 2018.
-[Archived](https://ghostarchive.org/varchive/youtube/20211222/ZzaUGhhnlQ8) from the original on 2021-12-22 – via www.youtube.com).
-He said  "The river is not pushed from behind, nor is it pulled from ahead.
-It falls with gravity."
-(Watts, Alan (March 1974). _Cloud-Hidden, Whereabouts Unknown_.
-Pantheon Books).
-Also Slingerland "trying not to try" (book)

-- the principles of allowing this experience
-	+ not wanting
-	+ not forcing
-	+ not judging
-- there is a lot of information in the [[losing oneself 2024 practice]] page including annotated bibliography

-- indifference vs non-judgement:

-> Sooner or later Consciousness comes to see the difference between its own openness, its own Presence, which welcomes all things into itself with benevolent indifference, and a mind which, by definition, sees differences and yet has imposed on itself a straitjacket of ‘nonjudging.’
-Such ‘non-judging’ comes from fear and confusion.
-It is not the true, benevolent indifference of Presence.[@spira-2008-transparency]

 ## collected quotes